 Register as a New Patient

-You will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-Online versions of both forms are available below.
+You will need to complete the form below.
+This consists of a registration form (GMS1) and health questionnair, which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+An online versions of this form is available below.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.